Tony Hawk's Pro Skater 2 (GBA video game): Development and release

-When the game was sent to Activision's quality assurance department, it was given harsh feedback by a team devoted exclusively to the Tony Hawk series.
-While the testers felt it looked appropriate and was "technically impressive", they were critical of the level design.
-Conte stated that in retrospect, their the levels failed to replicate the PlayStation version's attention to detail and rewarding skillful play.
+When the game was sent to Activision's quality assurance department, the team devoted exclusively to the Tony Hawk series provided harsh feedback.
+While the testers felt it looked appropriate and was "technically impressive", they were critical of it for lacking the "purposeful level design" of the console version.
+Conte stated that in retrospect, the levels failed to replicate the PlayStation version's attention to detail and rewarding skillful play.
 The quality assurance team was brought on as consultants, going through each level to add elements that encouraged chaining moves and high-level skills.
-Development was concluded in April 2001 when the game was approved, a large majority of the cartridge space utilized and development taking less than a year.
+Development was concluded in less than a year in April 2001.
+The approved release version took a large majority of the cartridge memory space.

+Tony Hawk's Pro Skater 2 was a Game Boy Advance launch title in North America and Europe.

-Tony Hawk's Pro Skater 2 was demonstrated at multiple events, including E3 2001 and by the group Advance Team in Minnesota, alongside other Game Boy Advance games.
-It was one of six games scheduled to be released for the Game Boy Advance by Activision at the time.
-Tony Hawk's Pro Skater 2 was published as a launch title for the Game Boy Advance on June 11, 2001, and in Europe on June 22.
-It was one of the top-selling Game Boy Advance launch games in North America, placing second behind Super Mario Advance and third across all platforms for the month of June.
-It ranked seventh overall in the following month and 14th in August, losing its second place Game Boy Advance ranking to Mario Kart: Super Circuit.
+Tony Hawk's Pro Skater 2 was demonstrated at multiple events, including E3 2001 and by the group Advance Team in Minnesota, alongside other GBA games.
+It was one of six games scheduled to be released for the GBA by Activision at the time.
+Tony Hawk's Pro Skater 2 was published as a launch title for the GBA on June 11, 2001, and in Europe on June 22.
+The game later released in Japan on December 14, 2001, as Tony Hawk's Pro Skater 2 was one of the top-selling GBA launch games in North America, placing second behind Super Mario Advance and third across all platforms for the month of June.
+It ranked seventh overall in the following month and fourteenth in August, losing its second place GBA ranking to Mario Kart: Super Circuit.